misto/imap-feeder/README.txt

 evaluate imap-feeder, I'd recommend to operate it on a dedicated mailbox, so you can easily get rid of it afterwards if you don't like it.)

-  $ imap-feeder -n feeds.opml -o -r feeds
+  $ imap-feeder -n feeds.opml -r feeds

+If you omit the name of an opml-file, you'll get a sample file with two feeds in it and you can simply add your feeds by hand.

+Please edit the settings.rb-file now accordingly to the instructions in it.
+You have to change at least the imap connection strings and likely the BASEDIR constant too.

-You might want to edit the file afterwards to rename the folders.
-You can run imap-feeder -c feeds.yaml to check the configuration.
+You can now run imap-feeder -c feeds.yml to check the configuration.
 After that, we can run imap-feeder with the settings.rb file as argument.

   $ imap-feeder ~/.imap-feeder/settings.rb